 You will find a variance in color, some stalks more green, some more red, some down right pretty in pink.
 The red stalks tend to be sweeter.

 When purchasing rhubarb look for firm bright stalks, not limp or sad.
-Discard the leaves as they contain high levels of oxalic acid.
-It is the stalk that you are after.
+Discard the leaves as they contain high levels of oxalic acid, and it's that ruby stalk you are after.

-Rhubarb has been used medicinally for centuries as a digestive tonic, typically it is the older rhubarb root that is used in pills and curatives.
+Rhubarb has been used medicinally for centuries as a digestive tonic, typically it is the older rhubarb root that is used in pills and as a curative.

-For everyday you and I eating benefits rhubarb has as much calcium as a glass of milk, and rivals our dark leafy greens for concentration of vitamin K.
+For the more quotidian benefits of eating rhubarb, it has as much calcium as a glass of milk and rivals dark leafy greens for the concentration of vitamin K.

-How to cook it!
-Radical Recipes (and easy ones too)
+How to Cook Rhubarb.
+PLUS Radical Rhubarb Recipes (and easy ones too):

 As for taste, rhubarb is tart.
 Very tart.
 Think almost tart like a cranberry but the texture (raw) of celery.